 Another way to give radiation to the breast is to place radioactive seeds (pellets) into the breast tissue.
-This may be given along with external beam radiation to add an extra “boost” of radiation to the tumor in patients who have had breast conserving surgery.
-It is also used in some patients as the only source of radiation (instead of radiation to the whole breast).
+This may be given along with external beam radiation to add an extra “boost” of radiation to the tumor for women who have had breast conserving surgery.
+Some women may get brachytherapy as the only source of radiation (instead of radiation to the whole breast).
 So far the results have been good, but it may not be as good as external beam radiation long-term.

 Last Medical Review: 09/09/2014